wingkwong/leetcode-the-hard-way/solutions/2200-2299/2229-check-if-an-array-is-consecutive-easy.md

 **Constraints:**

-- `1 <= nums.length <= 105`
+- $1 <= nums.length <= 105$
-- `0 <= nums[i] <= 105`
+- $0 <= nums[i] <= 105$

 ## Approach 1: Sort and Compare

 The problem statements require you to check for consecutive elements in a range, which means the element next to the current element should be one number higher.
-For example, [1,2,3] are consecutive elements while [1,3,4] or [1,2,2,3,4] are not.
+For example, $[1 , 2 , 3]$ are consecutive elements while $[1, 3, 4]$ or $[1, 2, 2, 3, 4]$ are not.
 That means the **current element + 1 = next element**.

-The elements are given in random order, and it's mentioned that the elements are in a range [x,x+n-1] with x as the minimum element.
+The elements are given in random order, and it's mentioned that the elements are in a range $[x , x + n - 1]$ with $x$ as the minimum element.
 To find the minimum element, you can sort the array in ascending order, and the first element will be the minimum element.

-However, we simply have to check the consecutive elements, and even if they are repeating like [1, 1, 2, 3, 4], they are not consecutive as they don't satisfy the condition nums[i]+1 == nums[i+1].
+However, we simply have to check the consecutive elements, and even if they are repeating like $[1, 1, 2, 3, 4]$, they are not consecutive as they don't satisfy the condition $nums[i] + 1 == nums[i + 1]$.
 The primary focus is on the first statement, as the other one may confuse you to think of ambiguous corner cases.
 You can easily check for consecutive elements after sorting the array.